Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: The Edge-Colored Variant

+The aforementioned incident function $g:[n]\times[d]\to[n]\cup\{0\}$ can be computed by composing $g_1$ and $g_2$; in particular, $g(v,i)=u\in[n]$ if $g_2(g_1(v,i))=(\{u,v\},k)$ for some $k\in[c]$.
+Needless to say, the function $g_3$ is redundant in the case that we are guaranteed that the multi-graph is regular.
+One may augment the foregoing representation by providing also the total number of edges, but this number can be determined by binary search.

-\BT{\rm(the foregoing transformations preserve local computability):} The local representation of the multi-graph that result from Construction~\ref{pre-colored2standard:ct} can be computed by making a polylogarithmic number of queries to the given multi-graph.
+\BT[The foregoing transformations preserve local computability] The local representation of the multi-graph that result from Construction~\ref{pre-colored2standard:ct} can be computed by making a polylogarithmic number of queries to the given multi-graph.
 The same holds for Construction~\ref{colored2standard:ct} and for the transformation underlying the proof of Theorem~\ref{make:regular+expanding:thm}. \ET

-\BPF For Construction~\ref{pre-colored2standard:ct}, we mostly need to enumerate all parallel edges that connect $u$ and $v$.
-This can be done easily by querying the incidence function on $(u,1),...,(u,d)$ and querying the edge enumeration function on the non-zero answers.
-(In addition, when adding a self-loop on vertex $v\in[n]$, we need to determine the degree of $v$ as well as the number of edges in the multi-graph (in order to know how to index the self-loop in the incidence and edge enumeration functions, respectively).
-For Construction~\ref{colored2standard:ct}, we merely need to determine the color of the $j^\xth$ edge and its index in the incidence list of each of its endpoints (in order to replace it by edges that lead to the gadget).
+\BPF For Construction~\ref{pre-colored2standard:ct}, we mostly need to enumerate all parallel edges that connect~$u$ and~$v$.
+This can be done easily by querying the incidence function on $(u,1),\ldots,(u,d)$ and querying the edge enumeration function on the non-zero answers.
+(In addition, when adding a self-loop on vertex $v\in[n]$, we need to determine the degree of $v$ as well as the number of edges in the multi-graph (in order to know how to index the self-loop in the incidence and edge enumeration functions, respectively).)

+For Construction~\ref{colored2standard:ct}, we merely need to determine the color of the $j^\xth$ edge, its endpoint (and its index in the incidence list of each of its endpoints), in order to replace this colored edge by the relevant gadget.
+Recall that the relevant gadget uses the vertices $n+(j-1)\cdot k+1,\ldots,n+j\cdot k$ and its edges are determined by the color of the edge that it replaces.

 For the transformation underlying the proof of Theorem~\ref{make:regular+expanding:thm}, adding edges to make the multi-graph regular requires determining the index of a vertex in the list of all vertices of the same degree (in order to properly index the added edges).
 Here is where we use the vertex enumeration (by degree) function.
-(We also need to select a fixed procedure for transforming an sorted $n$-long sequence $(d_1,...,d_n)\in[d'']$ into an all-$d''$ sequence by making pairs of increments; that is, given $j\in[D]$ such that $D=(d''n-\sum_{i\in[n]}d_i)/2$, we should determine a pair $(u_j,v_j)$ such that for every $i\in[n]$ it holds that $d_i+|\{j:u_j\!=\!i\}|+|\{j:v_j\!=\!i\}|=d''$.) \EPF
+(We also need a local procedure $I$ for transforming a sorted $n$-long sequence $(d_1,\ldots,d_n)\in[d'']$ into an all-$d''$ sequence by making pairs of increments; that is, given $j\in[D]$ such that $D=(d''n-\sum_{i\in[n]}d_i)/2$, we should determine a pair $I(j)=(I_1(j),I_2(j))\in[n]^2$ such that for every $i\in[n]$ it holds that $d_i+|I_1^{-1}(i)|+|I_2^{-1}(i)|=d''$.) \EPF